 How is the virtual reality area brought to our screens?

 Camera tracking system, Mo-Sys StarTracker, provides camera movement data for the graphics system.
-This target-based systems track the cameras’ movements across the entire studio space, and inform the graphics engine of the camera position and orientation.
+This target-based system tracks the cameras’ movements across the entire studio space, and informs the graphics engine of the camera position and orientation.
 This allows the virtual reality graphics to be accurately placed onto the camera’s visual feed.

-This enables presenter Jeremy Vine to move realistically around a green screen environment and become immersed in up-to-date graphics as he delivers political analysis of the incoming results.
+This enables presenter, Jeremy Vine, to move realistically around a green screen environment and become immersed in up-to-date graphics as he delivers the political analysis of the incoming results.
 The tracking systems allow this to happen accurately and without affecting the position of the virtual graphics.

 Presenters Jeremy Vine, Mishal Husain, David Dimbleby and Emily Maitlis

 The coverage begins at 21:55 tonight.
 David Dimbleby will be joined in the studio by Mishal Husain, Emily Maitlis and Jeremy Vine.
-They will report, analyse and tally results as they come in along with experts and interviews with all the major political players.
+They will report, analyse and tally results as they come in and interview all the major political players and leading experts.